Josue-T/synapse_ynh/README.md

 ### Web client

-If you want a web client you can also install riot with this package: https://github.com/YunoHost-Apps/element_ynh .
+If you want a web client you can also install Element with this package: https://github.com/YunoHost-Apps/element_ynh .

 ### Access by federation